-We have identified three key points that, in our opinion, represent main benefits is adopting agent-oriented programming and, in particular, the JaCa-Web programming model, for developing applications of this kind.
+We have identified three key points that, in our opinion, represent main benefits of adopting agent-oriented programming and, in particular, the JaCa-Web programming model, for developing applications of this kind.

 First, agents are first-class abstractions for mapping possibly concurrent tasks identified at the design level, so reducing the gap from design to implementation.
 The approach allows for choosing the more appropriate concurrent architecture, allocating more tasks to the same kind of agent or defining multiple kind of agents working concurrently.
-This allows for easily programming Web Client concurrent applications, that are able to exploit parallel hardware on the client side (such as multi-core architectures).
-In the example, two agents are used to fairly divide the overall job and work concurrently, !setup.
+This allows for easily programming Web 2.0 concurrent applications, that are able to exploit parallel hardware on the client side (such as multi-core architectures).
+In the example, two agents are used to fairly divide the overall job and work concurrently, exploiting the number generator artifact as a coordination tool to share the sequence of numbers.
+Actually, changing the solution by using a single agent or more than two agents would not require any substantial change in the code.